-27. Standards, Interpretations and Amendments to Published Standards that are not yet effective
+25. Standards, Interpretations and Amendments to Published Standards that are not yet effective

 Several new standards and amendments to existing standards and interpretations, which have been issued by the IASB, and which are expected to apply to the Group are not yet effective and have not been applied in preparing these financial statements.
-The Group does not expect adoption of these new standards and interpretations, to have a material impact on the financial statements.
+The Group does not expect the adoption of these new standards and interpretations, to have a material impact on the financial statements as they are neither relevant nor require accounting which is consistent with the Group's current accounting policies.